Transport 2017: Analysis

 Cyril-Igor Grigorieff at Kennedys is highlighted for his “extensive and valuable knowledge of aviation law".
 In addition Peter Macara at Beaumont & Son – Aviation at Clyde & Co, is an “impressively diligent professional” and a “well-known name in the Brazilian aviation regulation market”.

 Receiving recognition for both shipping and contentious aviation work, Andrew Tulloch from Colin Biggers & Paisley in Australia focuses his practice on insurance-related matters, and obtains nominations from as far afield as Canada, Singapore, the UK and the USA.
-In Singapore Julian Clark at Campbell Johnston Clark handles both wet and dry shipping matters and is recommended for his ability to “anticipate problems before they arise”.
+In Singapore Julian Clark at Hill Dickinson handles both wet and dry shipping matters and is recommended for his ability to “anticipate problems before they arise”.

 In London Glenn Winter from Winter Scott Solicitors has specialised in maritime law for over 25 years, handling complex arbitrations, and is known as a “division-one player who has probably the most successful niche practice in London.”
 John Hurley from HWL Ebsworth focuses his practice on both wet and dry international and domestic shipping disputes, receiving praise from clients for his “deep legal knowledge and experience” of the sector.

 Stephen Eriksson at Advokatfirman Eriksson & Partners is a highly proficient aviation practitioner with over 25 years’ experience advising major clients across the sector.
 From Baumgartner Mächler, Andreas Fankhauser has 15 years of experience handling complex aviation disputes and is known to be an “extremely competent lawyer who provides very precise advice”.